dslewicki/PacManRobotSimul/Updates.md

 THON has started and I'm busy doing infinite amounts of work, like adding a buglist and moving some chunks of code like making a new look() function from the code in main.cpp to the Map.cpp.

+03/09/2017
+-Made a function isWall() that determines whether or not there is a wall between two tiles, and returns other connections if there is a wall
+-Made some progress on the general ghost movement
+-i want to die

 03/07/2017
 had to get some hw done before working on this, anyhway